On free energy barriers in Gaussian priors and failure of cold start MCMC for high-dimensional unimodal distributions: Main results for non-linear regression with Gaussian priors

 We note that this notion precludes the possibility of $\pi(\cdot|Z^{(N)})$ having extremal points outside of the region of dominant posterior mass, and implies that moving toward the origin will \textit{always} increase the posterior density.
 As a result, many typical Metropolis-Hastings would be encouraged to accept such `radially inward' moves, if they arise as a proposal.
 Thus, crucially, our exponential hitting time lower bound in part \textbf{iv)} arises not through multimodality, but merely through volumetric properties of high-dimensional Gaussian measures. \end{remark}

-One may wonder whether larger step-sizes can help to overcome the negative result presented in the last theorem.
-If the step-sizes are $\gg N^{-b}$ on average, then we may hit the region where the posterior is supported at some time.
+\begin{remark}[On the step-size condition]\normalfont One may wonder whether larger step-sizes can help to overcome the negative result presented in the last theorem.
+If the step-sizes are `time-homogeneous' and $\gg N^{-b}$ on average, then we may hit the region where the posterior is supported at some time.
 This would happen `by chance' and not because the data (via $\ell_N$) would suggest to move there, and future proposals will likely be outside of that bulk region, so that the chain will either exit the relevant region again or become deterministic because an accept/reject step refuses to move into such directions.
 In this sense, a negative result for (polynomially) small step sizes gives fundamental limitations on the ability of the chain to explore the precise characteristics of the posterior distribution.
+We also remark that the Lipschitz-constants of $\nabla\ell(\theta)$ are of order $D$ or $D^{1+b}$ in the preceding theorems, respectively.
+A Markov chain obtained from discretising a continuous diffusion process (such as MALA discussed in the next subsection) will generally require step-sizes that are inversely proportional to that Lipschitz constant in order to inherit the dynamics from the continuous process.
+For such examples, Assumption \ref{ass:step-eta} is natural.
+But as discussed at the end of the introduction, there exists a variety of `non-local' MCMC algorithms for which this step size assumption may not be satisfied.